maths/moodle-qtype_stack/doc/en/Authoring/JSXGraph.md

       var p = board.create('point', [4, 3]);

-      // Bind it to the input and state stored in it. stack_bind_jxg_point(stateRef, p);
+      // Bind it to the input and state stored in it. stack_jxg.bind_point(stateRef, p);

       // As a side note, you typically do not want the state storing input to be directly visible to the user
       // although it may be handy during development to see what happens in it.
 You might hide it like this: stateInput.style.display = 'none';
     [[/jsxgraph]]

-For sliders you use the function `stack_bind_jxg_slider(inputRef, slider)` and it stores the sliders value as a raw float.
+For sliders you use the function `stack_jxg.bind_slider(inputRef, slider)` and it stores the sliders value as a raw float.
 Sliders will however require that you call `board.update()` after binding to them, otherwise the graph may not display the stored state after reload.

+You should check the sample questions about JSXGraph binding for examples of these functions in action.